-☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2016

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\\

-Commission file number 000-54258

-TERRA TECH CORP.

-(Exact name of registrant as specified in its charter)

-NEVADA

-(State or other jurisdiction of incorporation or organization)

-26-3062661 (I.R.S.
-Employer Identification No.)

-4700 Von Karman, Suite 110

-Newport Beach, California 92660 (Address of principal executive offices) (ZIP Code)

-ZIF Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address, and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended September 30, 2016 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From \\\\ Commission file number 000-54258 TERRA TECH CORP.
+(Exact name of registrant as specified in its charter) NEVADA 26-3062661 (State or other jurisdiction of incorporation or (I.R.S.
+Employer Identification No.) organization) 4700 Von Karman, Suite 110 Newport Beach, California 92660 (Address of principal executive offices) (Zip Code) (855) 447-6967 (Registrant's telephone number, including area code) (Former name, former address, and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X
+(Check one): Large accelerated filer Accelerated filer П Non-accelerated filer Smaller reporting company X

+As of November 5, 2016, there were 521,345,040 shares of common stock outstanding, 100 shares of Series A Preferred Stock, convertible at any time into 100 shares of common stock, 37,675,953 shares of Series B Preferred Stock, convertible into approximately 202,859,596 shares of common stock, 14,20,265 shares of common stock issuable upon the exercise of all of our outstanding warrants and 2,233,333 shares of common stock issuable upon the exercise of all vested options.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes□ No ⊠